jgerstmayr/EXUDYN/docs/RST/cInterface/MainSystem.rst

   | \ ``create2D``\ : if True, create NodeRigidBody2D and ObjectRigidBody2D
   | \ ``returnDict``\ : if False, returns object index; if True, returns dict of all information on created object and node
 - | \ *output*\ :
-  | Union[dict, ObjectIndex]; returns rigid body object index (or dict with 'nodeNumber', 'objectNumber' and possibly 'loadNumber' and 'markerBodyMass' if returnDict=True)
+  | (type: Union[dict, ObjectIndex]) returns rigid body object index (or dict with 'nodeNumber', 'objectNumber' and possibly 'loadNumber' and 'markerBodyMass' if returnDict=True)
 - | \ *example*\ :

 .. code-block:: python